 - Resort and residential developers chasing beachfront and ocean-view land to build hotels, tourist amenities and subdivisions.
 This is exactly the reason why property prices rose quickly in Guanacaste.

 This is like turning the clock back ten years.
-If you missed out on your chance in Guanacaste, you need to pay attention to the South Pacific.
+If you missed out on your chance in Guanacaste, you need to pay attention to the Southern Zone.

-The South Pacific is simply stunning.
-Forest-cloaked mountain spines drop sharply to the blue Pacific.
+Let me tell you a little more about this secret haven.
+It is simply stunning.
+Sharp mountain peaks, covered in forest, drop sharply to the blue Pacific.
 Waterfalls cascade down sheer slopes.
 Up above, the deep growl of howler monkeys rings out across the tree tops.
 Underneath the canopy, anteaters move busily on the jungle floor...iguanas creep quietly along tree branches...and tiny tadpoles swim in a tiny pool of rainwater.
 Cool shade envelops the trees, broken by the gleam of a jade and cobalt hummingbird.
 The beaches run for miles...

 The beaches in the Southern Zone are unspoiled and free of crowds

-The South Pacific isn’t a forgotten wildlife outpost, though.
+The Southern Zone isn’t a forgotten wildlife outpost, though.
 A small group of expats have already set up shop here.
-Their little restaurants serve organic food, Indonesian food, Italian food...wood-fired pizza, smokehouse chicken, and crusty French bread.
+Their little restaurants serve organic food, Indonesian food, Italian food...you can get wood-fired pizza, smokehouse chicken and crusty French bread.
 If the aroma of fresh-brewed coffee doesn’t tempt you, perhaps the wide selection of cheese, wine, chocolate or cigars in the local deli will...

-An 85,000 square foot modern hospital opened in April 2008.
-It's a little large for the small population in the South Pacific right now...but should come in handy for the planned international airport.
+An 85,000-square-foot modern hospital opened in April 2008.
+It's a little large for the small population in the area right now...but should come in handy for the planned international airport.

-Now, you can probably see why the South Pacific chill weekends sell out so fast.
+Now, you can probably see why the Southern Zone Chill Weekends sell out so fast.
 This is a special place...with remarkable potential.
 And we’d like you to have the chance to see it for yourself.

-So Pacific Lots is running a chill weekend trip this coming August 9th-12th, 2013.
+Pacific Lots is running a Chill Weekend this February 23-26, 2014; you can reserve your place here.
 You can check out the beaches and forest... chat with residents, and see the community for yourself...and just how much view $40,000 buys you here.

-You can explore the little local towns... or simply savor the relaxed atmosphere and freshly-prepared meals in the guest house overlooking Costa Rica's dramatic unspoiled coastline.
+You can explore the little local towns... or simply savor the relaxed atmosphere and freshly-prepared meals from the in-house chef in Pacific Lots’ guest house which overlooks the dramatic unspoiled coastline.

 Remember, these trips sell out fast.
 And tourists, retirees and second-home buyers are set to come here in their thousands.
-Beat the crowds...and snap up your piece of paradise...by reserving your place on the South Pacific chill weekend today.
+Beat the crowds...and snap up your piece of paradise...by reserving your place on the Southern Zone Chill Weekend today.